 - The closing date for receipt of the Presentation Pitch is 8th March 2019 or such later date as may be advised on the website.

 - Primary school's Presentation Pitch must include a campaign diary form submitted online and a 4 minute video of their pitch.
 Post Primary schools must submit a 1 minute video and campaign diary form online.
 Teams may also submit additional work such as photos / poster etc, this is optional.

-- The teacher / school must verify consent for the use of any images or videos of a minor when submitting their projects.
+- The teacher / school must verify it has obtained valid consent for the use of any images or videos of a minor when submitting their projects.